The Most “Connected” Society

 There is a significant change taking place in our world today; it is the rise of social networking.
 Social networking is propelling exponentially and has changed the face of human interaction.
 Facebook now has more than 500 million active users and together these users spend over 700 billion minutes per month on Facebook.
 These stats are astonishing, considering Facebook only began in 2004.
-Additionally, there are hundreds of other social networking sites, each with at least thousands and thousands of users.
+Additionally, there are hundreds of other social networking sites, each with at least thousands and thousands of users, raising questions about Christianity and social media’s impact on our society.

 However, this popularity should not be glossed over, for social networking has changed the face of society.
 No longer are the majority of our connections face-to-face, but they are now online.
 Also, never before has it been so simple to “connect” with others in this way.
 Facebook boasts that more than 30 billion pieces of content (web links, news stories, blog posts, notes, photo albums, etc.) are shared each month.
-With such connectivity, now people across the world can know the personal details of one’s life.
+With such connectivity, now people across the world can know the personal details of one’s life, marking social media’s impact on our society.

 Many questions are beginning to be asked about the significance of these interactions.
 Do they make people feel fulfilled in their respective social lives?
 Is the quality of these connections sufficient to take the place of face-to-face interactions?
 What are the effects of such mass social integration and of the mass distribution of personal information?
 While the questions could go on, the few mentioned above are thought-provoking and breed enough concern to help us realize that the rise of social networking has tremendous significance.